-You can set up your campaign from a single screen.
+You can set up your training plan from a single screen.
 Once you’re off and running, use VALR’s dashboard to analyze performance and manage current and future workouts.

 Most people give themselves at least 12 weeks to prepare for a 5K or 10K, and at least 16 weeks for a 10 mile or half marathon.
 Athletes training to perform give themselves even longer to prepare for these events, with campaigns lasting 6, 9, or even 12 months!
-Campaign lengths are always subject to individual differences, such as your fitness level and running volume at the start of your campaign.
+Training plan lengths are always subject to individual differences, such as your fitness level and running volume at the start of your training plan.

 If you don’t have a milestone in mind, we suggest that you create a fitness campaign that lasts for at least 12 weeks to reinforce the habit of running consistently, while building your volume and fitness before you reassess.